 - Submit Form 8867 in the manner required.

 - Meet the knowledge requirement by interviewing the taxpayer and asking the client adequate questions to determine if the taxpayer is eligible to claim the credit(s) and in what amount(s).
-At the same time, the preparer should document the questions and the taxpayer’s responses in their notes.
+At the same time, the preparer should document the questions and the taxpayer’s responses in their notes at the time of the interview.
 (See: Form 8867 - Paid Preparer Knowledge Requirement and Documenting Taxpayer Responses) and

 - Keep all five (5) of the following records for three (3) years from the latest of when the return was due (not including extensions) or was actually filed: